goblinon/Arena.ai-Plus/README.md

 ## 🤝 Contributing

 Feel free to open issues or submit pull requests if you have ideas for new features or data sources!

+## ✨ License

+Distributed under the GPLv3 License.
+See `LICENSE` for more information.

 ---